Darxo/Hardened/README.md

   - displaying hitchance labels for all targetable primary (targetable) and secondary (if AoE skill) characters whenever you preview an attack skill
   - displaying chance to dodge label on the active entity, whenever you preview movement while in a Zone of Control
 - Projectiles which fly into obstacles now play a sound effect and shake the targeted object a bit
+- Automatically consume supply items, when auto looting items
+- Add Setting (on) to replace the default Auto-Loot Feature with a smarter system.
+When the player stash is full, the least valueable items are replaced with the excess loot.
+The following categories are ignored, when trying to make room: Unique, Precious, Crafting, Food, Tool, Usable
 - Improve restore item after battle logic, to also restore items, which were dropped to the ground or picked up by another brother during battle
 - Automatically replace broken (shields) or used (nets) equipment after each battle, if you have replacements in your inventory
 - Introduce a new **Unworthy** effect which prevents the character from granting experience on death.
 This is given to all non-player controlled characters who grant 0 XP on death or are allied to the player